Your kit contains the following parts:

 From left to right we have:

-TOP: Circuit board (PCB) with names and positions of all components marked in white, microcontroller chip (an IC – Integrated Circuit) and its socket, resistors R1 and R2, capacitors C1 and C2, ceramic resonator X1, pushbutton switch S1, battery holder with adhesive foam tape (tape may or may not be pre-applied to battery holder).
+TOP: Circuit board (PCB) with names and positions of all components marked in white, microcontroller chip (an IC – Integrated Circuit) and its socket, resistors R1 and R2, capacitors C1 and C2, ceramic resonator X1 (not in the RISC edition), pushbutton switch S1, battery holder with adhesive foam tape (tape may or may not be pre-applied to battery holder).
 Please keep the chip in its antistatic foam until the last step of this build process as it is easily damaged by static, especially if you live somewhere dry)

 BOTTOM: Transistors Q1-Q4 (all identical), transistor Q5 (different from the other four), infrared emitters LED1-LED4, indicator LED5, two AA batteries.